Cluster Restreaming

 }

-Such configuration is automatically applied to all streams launched on the restreamer.
+The preceding configuration applies to all the streams started on the restreamer.

 source origin {